-It’s still August, but most high school students have gone back to school already, so we might as well embrace Fall with open arms.
+It’s still August, but some high school students have gone back to school already, so we might as well embrace the fall with open arms.
 In the world of college counseling, that means there are very important items on every high school student’s “to do list” and we outline them here:

 Seniors: This is the most important time for you, and probably the busiest you have ever been in high school.
 There will be time for celebrating later… for now, there’s a lot of work to be done:

 - Do well in your classes.
 Colleges will likely see your first term/trimester/quarter of senior year, so make them count!

 - Ask teachers for recommendations.
 If you haven’t done so yet, ask two academic teachers from junior or senior year to write college recommendation letters for you.

 - Sign up for the SAT or ACT.
 Although most colleges are test-optional, having a high test score from either the SAT or ACT can add to your application.
 If you haven’t taken one of them yet, sign up and take a test this fall.